dropofwill/dropofwill.github.io/source/2015-02-13-commnad-line-tools-with-ruby.html.markdown

 title: Writing Command Line Tools with Ruby
 date: 2015-02-13 17:16 UTC
 tags: LinuxDev, Ruby
 summary: "I've written a lot of Ruby code over the years from web applications, to rack frameworks, to rake tasks, even packaged a few up as gems, but one thing I've never done is write a command line tool directly in ruby.
-This post is just sums up my initial foray into this area."
+This post just sums up my initial foray into making Ruby cli tools, as usual with Ruby it's not nearly as hard as it sounds."

 ---

 # Writing Command Line Tools with Ruby

 I've written a lot of Ruby code over the years from web applications, to rack frameworks, to rake tasks, even packaged a few up as gems, but one thing I've never done is write a command line tool directly in ruby.
-This post is just sums up my initial foray into this area.
+This post just sums up my initial foray into making Ruby cli tools, as usual with Ruby it's not nearly as hard as it sounds.

 ## The Basics